 My advice here is that although sourcing is the most fun part of selling online, you can’t possibly make any money if you don’t list your items for sale.
 I would recommend setting a rule that items cannot sit at your house unlisted for more than a week before being sent into FBA.
 Another option is to never go sourcing for more inventory until the inventory you have is processed.
 This may sound obvious, but it’s easy for me to keep buying stuff and get a serious backlog of items that need to be processed.

 You sell on eBay as well.
-How do you decide what to sell on eBay vs. Amazon?
-Are there some categories that can be sold on Amazon, but seem to do better on eBay?
+How do you decide what to sell on eBay vs.

 I actually did an entire blog post about this, here is a link: http://www.onlinesellingexperiment.com/should-i-list-my-item-for-sale-on-amazon-or-ebay/